CoreyHutcheson/gatsby-wordpress-netlify-starter/README.md

     You will need to setup a free Netlify account.
 Do so by visiting https://app.netlify.com/signup and linking your GitHub/GitLab/Bitbucket account.

+3.  **Github Repo**

+    Setup a remote repository for the project you will be working on.

 ## Quick start

 1.  **Create a Gatsby site.**